s-layla/lets-cook-project/README.md

 1. **Project Pitch:**
    - Scope definition and customization of the LetsCook system.
    - Identification of key features and quality requirements.
-   - Presentation of project pitch to the mentor.
+   - Evaluation of project pitch by mentor, received feedback.

 2. **Modeling:**
    - Creation of UML diagrams to detail the system's design.